ok2cqr/cqrlog/src/dxcc-parser/README.md

 - The US-state override in `id_country` (`dDXCC.pas:727`), which has no counterpart here yet.
 It still works — it operates on the lookup's outputs, so it was untouched by the swap.
-- The duplication between `dDXCC` and `dDXCluster`.
-The driver is one MySQL connection per thread, not the parser.
+- ~~The duplication between `dDXCC` and `dDXCluster`.~~ Done: the engine moved to `src/uDxccService.pas` and both modules delegate to it.
+The data modules stay, because their queries live on different MySQL connections.